CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

       ![The `New Repository` creation form in GitHub.](../Images/lab1-15.png "New Repository Creation Form")

-### Deploying with AZD

-Once you've opened the project in [Codespaces](#github-codespaces) you can deploy it to Azure by following these steps:
+1. Once you've opened the project in [Codespaces](#github-codespaces) you can deploy it to Azure by following these steps:

-1. Login to Azure:
+1. Run the command below to log in to Azure.
+When the message **Start by copying the next code** appears, copy the provided code and press **Enter**.:

     ```shell
     azd auth login
     ```

-1. You will see Start by copying the next code: xxxxx, copy the code for you then select **Enter**.

       ![The `New Repository` creation form in GitHub.](../Images/lab1-16.png "New Repository Creation Form")